chelseaju/Fleximer/README.md

 >clusterX|seq1|seq2
 ACGTACGTA|ACGAACGTA
 ```
 The partition can be based on sequence similarity, or functional annotation.
-By default, we partition the transcriptome based on sequence similarity as described in RNA-Skim[https://github.com/chelseaju/RNASkim].
+By default, we partition the transcriptome based on sequence similarity as described in [RNA-Skim](https://github.com/chelseaju/RNASkim).
 A human transcriptome partition is provided in /Data/reference/human_60mers.fa.

 In RNA-Seq quantification stage, Fleximer takes the RNA-Seq data as input.
-Several examples simulated from polyester [https://github.com/alyssafrazee/polyester] are provided in Data/test.
+Several examples simulated from [polyester](https://github.com/alyssafrazee/polyester) are provided in Data/test.

 ## *Sig-mer* Preparation
 Fleximer relies on the structure and properties of suffix tree to discover all the possible *sig-mers*.
 It then constructs *sig-mers* overlap graphs to guide the selection. sigmer_generation takes the specialized fasta file of transcriptome partition as input, and writes all *sig-mers* to an intermediate file. sigmer_selection takes the output from sigmer_generation and a desired read length to produces a list of representative *sig-mers* for the quantification stage.